adamguziczek/plugin_dev/VolumeControlPlugin/WINDOWS_BUILD_OPTIONS.md

-# Windows Build Options for VolumeControlPlugin
+# Windows Build Options for VolumeControlPlugin (Updated)

 This document outlines the recommended approaches for building the VolumeControlPlugin for Windows platforms, with detailed instructions for each method.
 The JUCE framework **only officially supports Microsoft's Visual C++ compiler for Windows builds**.